Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Shape-Informed Gating

-On Iris, we compare two approaches: (1) a general spherical harmonics parametrization that makes no assumptions about shape, and (2) an ellipsoid parametrization that assumes axis-aligned elongation.
-Both achieve 95.3\% accuracy, exceeding the MLP baseline (93.3\%).
-However, the ellipsoid uses only 20 parameters (66$\times$ reduction) compared to 40 for harmonics (33$\times$ reduction).
-This illustrates a key trade-off: \emph{when the shape prior is known, more efficient parametrizations are possible; when unknown, general direction-dependent parametrizations still provide substantial savings}.
+On Iris, we compare two shape-informed parametrizations: (1)~a general spherical-harmonic parametrization that makes no assumptions about the shape of class regions, and (2)~an ellipsoid parametrization that assumes axis-aligned elongation.
+Both reach $95.3\%$ accuracy, exceeding the small parameter-matched MLP ($93.3\%$ with $1{,}315$ parameters), but at very different costs: the ellipsoid uses only $20$ parameters ($66\times$ reduction relative to this MLP), compared with $40$ for the harmonic parametrization ($33\times$ reduction).
+This illustrates a key trade-off: \emph{when the shape prior is known, more restrictive parametrizations are more efficient; when it is unknown, general direction-dependent parametrizations still yield substantial savings}.